 Tissue packets are also available at the First Aid center if needed.
-Although you probably wont want to treck all they way back to the front of the park for them!
+Although you probably won’t want to treck all the way back to the front of the park for them!

 To Sum It Up:

-I always encourage everyone to pack what they think they will need because honestly, who wants to be stuck at Disney missing something that is important them?
+I always encourage everyone to pack what they think they will need because honestly, who wants to be stuck at Disney missing something that is important to them?
 This list is just a guide for those who are trying to pack light and to highlight what you don’t need to pack.

 Is there anything we missed on our list?
 Let us know!